 Which is the BEST keto Chicken Florentine Soup recipe?

-What is the best cut of chicken to use in Chicken Florentine Soup?
+What is the best cut of chicken to use?

 Any cooked shredded chicken will do.
 I used chicken breast.
 To keep it easy you can pick up a rotisserie chicken, one whole one should give you more than enough for this soup.

-Can I use frozen spinach in Chicken Florentine Soup?
+Can I use frozen spinach in this soup?

 Yes, but it won’t be as good in my opinion.